g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

  ## Protocol Recommendations for Website Development
- The HTTP protocol to choose while creating a website or online application is determined by a number of criteria, including security concerns, compatibility issues, and performance requirements.
+ The HTTP protocol to choose while creating a website or online application is determined by several criteria, including security concerns, compatibility issues, and performance requirements.
 Based on various scenarios, the following recommendations have been made:

 * Performance-Critical Applications: Use HTTP/2 or HTTP/3 for performance-critical applications where decreasing latency and speeding up page loads are crucial.
 When compared to HTTP 1.1, these protocols' features—like multiplexing, header compression, and server push—can greatly improve performance.